1916 Grand Prix season: Season review

 DePalma was present a fortnight later, in his Mercedes GP, at the next event at Maywood oval, Chicago.
 In a tight wheel-to-wheel battle he duelled with Resta for almost three hours until a sparkplug failed on his engine, giving Resta the win by two minutes.
-DePalma won the next two rounds with Resta not racing though the British driver then won at the Omaha speedway in an event overshadowed by the deaths of Aldo Franchi and his mechanic.
+DePalma won the next two rounds with Resta not racing though the British driver then won at the Omaha speedway in an event overshadowed by the death of Aldo Franchi's riding mechanic.
 Johnnie Aitken then won four of the next six races to leap into title contention.

 This year the Vanderbilt Cup and Grand Prize were held in November, back at Santa Monica where they had been held previously in 1914.
 They were the only road-races in the championship.
 Going into the weekend, Aitken (3440 pts) had a 240-point lead over Resta (3200 pts), with Rickenbacker a distant third with 2210 pts.
-Resta, Aitken and their Peugeots were entered, along with Rickenbacker in Bill Weightman’s Duesenberg but not DePalma.
+Resta, Aitken and their Peugeots were entered, along with Rickenbacker in William Weightman’s Duesenberg but not DePalma.
 Ira Vail led a trio of Hudsons, Earl Cooper was in his Stutz and Lewis Jackson in a Marmon.
 Practice was marred by a fatal accident to Harry Horstman, an unofficial entry, on the track without permission.
 Mike Moosie was fastest in practice in a Duesenberg with Jackson second.

 Rickenbacker retired early with a ruined gearbox, while Aitken was out just after the halfway mark with engine problems.
 This left Resta to win the race comfortably by eight minutes, repeating his victory from the year before.
 After 200 gruelling miles he was content to drink a pint of milk to celebrate.
 Second was Earl Cooper’s Stutz with Weightman third and the three Hudsons the only other finishers.

 Two days later, most of the same drivers met again for the Grand Prize.
 Howdy Wilcox was also entered in another Peugeot EX5 along with Cliff Durant in a Stutz (entered by the Chevrolet Motor Company).
 The 900 points Resta had got for his Vanderbilt Cup victory now put him in front of the points-table, ahead of Aitken who had scored none.